AshleyFitness/Tip4serv-Ark/README.md

 The plugin requires at least one player to be connected for a command to be executed on a server.

 ***Using RCON Connection***

+Configuration: Simply delete the plugins from your servers and connect them via RCON in [MY SERVERS](https://tip4serv.com/dashboard/my-servers)

 Advantage: The delivery system via RCON works similarly to the plugin but can execute commands even if no players are connected to the server.